michiwerner/anki-sync-docker/README.md

 You can specify a different Anki version in the `docker-compose.yml` file by changing the `ANKI_VERSION` build arg.

+## Versioning and Patches

+This image can be built with different versions of the Anki sync server by using the `ANKI_VERSION` build argument.

+Some versions of Anki may require specific patches to ensure compatibility or fix issues when running in this containerized environment.
+These patches are located in the `patches/` directory, organized by Anki version.

+For example, patches for version `25.02.7` are located in `patches/25.02.7/`.

+The Docker build process is designed to automatically handle these patches.
+When you build the image with a specific `ANKI_VERSION`, the build script checks if a corresponding patch directory exists.
+If it does, all `.patch` files within that directory are applied to the Anki source code before compilation.

+This automated patching ensures that the resulting server is stable and includes any necessary modifications for the selected version without manual intervention.

 ## CI/CD Pipeline

 This repository includes a GitHub Actions workflow that automates the building and pushing of the Docker image to the GitHub Container Registry (GHCR).
 The workflow handles different scenarios: